 Applying to the ADU Program

 Once the loan is approved, our team pre-funds the loan, qualifies it as an investment security (limited recourse obligation, or LRO) with the SEC, and places it on our platform for retail investors to allocate funds to.
-As with other real estate projects currently on the platform, retail investors will be able to incrementally invest in ADU projects with $10 at a time, and will earn interest over the period their money is active in the loan.
+As with other real estate projects currently on the platform, retail investors can incrementally invest in ADU projects with $10 at a time, and earn interest over the period their money is active in the loan.

-Please feel free to reach out to us with any questions or comments you may have by commenting below or by emailing our support team at firstname.lastname@example.org.
+Please feel free to contact us with any questions or comments you may have by commenting below or emailing our support team at firstname.lastname@example.org.
 We always enjoy hearing from you.